-- 23. In the particular circumstances of this request, granting this exception is necessary to promote efficiency of administration and provide for a fair and reasonable system of personnel administration. - 24.
+- 26. In the particular circumstances of this request, granting this exception is necessary to promote efficiency of administration and provide for a fair and reasonable system of personnel administration. - 27.
 Pursuant to the Commission's rule, this exception will be reported to the Commission at its upcoming meeting.
 "Written reports of the granting of exceptions and variances shall be made by the Director to the Commission at its meeting next following the date the same are granted that is more than five business days from such date.
 Such written reports shall include the Director's findings of facts upon which the exceptions and/or variances granted were based."
-25 NCAC 01A .0104(c).
+25 NCAC 01A .0104(c). - 28.
+This exception is granted under the authority delegated to me by the Director of the Office of State Human Resources.